-1. Complete and download this application
+1. Complete part 1 of this application

 3. After the form is submitted, we will schedule a video conference with the minor, and if required, the parent or guardian; required documentation will be shared during the video conference.

 4. Once the call has been completed the working card will be mailed

 5. Student will sign the card upon receipt

 Transition and College Access Center Virtual Office Hours for Families

 As a reminder, the NYC borough-based Transition and College Access Centers (TCACs) continue their commitment to supporting schools and families in facilitating a seamless transition from school to adult life for students with IEPs.
 School staff can register for remote professional learning opportunities and office hours here.

 To ensure continuity of support for families, TCACs are now also hosting virtual office hours for families.
 Each virtual office hour session will have a dedicated staff member available to answer questions, from 5:00–6:00 p.m. daily.
 Families can register at the NYCDOE website calendar.

 *BrainPop(Open external link) is a group of educational websites that offers short videos and quizzes for students.